-Made with simple ingredients, this cake is dense but not too heavy and never dry – just pure, moist, buttery goodness in every slice.
+Made with simple ingredients, this cake is dense but not too heavy and never dry—just pure, moist, buttery goodness in every slice.

-Now, if you’re from the South, you know that pound cakes are as much a part of our heritage as sweet tea and front porch swings.
+If you’re from the South, you know that pound cakes are as much a part of our heritage as sweet tea and front porch swings.
 They’re a staple at family gatherings, church picnics, holiday dinners, and other special occasions.

-And here’s our favorite tip for eating this cake: pop your slice of cake in the microwave for about 12 seconds, and it will seem like the cake just came out of the oven.
+Here’s our favorite tip for eating this cake: pop your slice of cake in the microwave for about 12 seconds, and it will seem like the cake just came out of the oven.
 Trust us on this!

 Unsalted butter – as with most pound cakes, the butter is the star of the show.
 We prefer Land o’ Lakes brand.
 You can use fancier, more expensive butter, but it’s unnecessary.

 Just don’t use store-brand butter because there is usually a higher water content, and your cake may not turn out well.